-The observations.
-The researchers decided that a Toulmin model would afford the best representation of the ideas that emerged during the discussion.
-Therefore, they started by documenting the observation using Toulmin’s model (1969, 2003) by creating an argumentation log (see Table 3).
-Then they constructed the core of the argument, which consisted of three parts: data, claim, and warrant.
-More parts would be added to these parts according to the participants’ responses, such as backings, qualifiers, and rebuttals.
-The claim is the statement that is being argued for or against.
+For the observations, we decided that a Toulmin model (1969, 2003) would afford the best representation of the ideas that emerged during the discussion.
+Therefore, we started by creating an argumentation log to document the observations (see Table 3).
+Then, we constructed the core of the argument, which consisted of three parts: data, claim, and warrant.
+More parts were added based the participants’ responses, such as backings, qualifiers, and rebuttals.

+In Toulmin's model (1969), in every argument the speaker presents a claim.
+If the claim is challenged, evidence or data could be presented to support it.
+Under this model, the claim is a statement that is being argued for or against.
 The data are the evidence or reasons that support the claim.
 The warrant is the principle or rule that connects the data to the claim.
 The backing is additional evidence or support for the warrant.
 The qualifier is a statement that limits the degree to which the claim is true.
 The rebuttal is a counterargument or counterclaim.

-The meaning of the components of Toulmin's model (1969) of arguments is that in every argument, the speaker presents a claim; If it were challenging, evidence or data could be presented to support it.
-However, one of the listeners/learners from the class community does not understand how the data relates to the speaker's conclusion.
-In that case, it should ask the presenter (the claim) to clarify why and how the data leads to the conclusion.
+In a class environment, the Toulmin model involves an incident when one of the listeners/learners does not understand how the data relates to the speaker's conclusion.
+In that case, the speaker is asked to clarify why and how the data leads to the conclusion.
 In other words, the authority/credibility of the justification can be challenged, and the speaker must provide backup to explain why the justification and the core of the argument are valid.
-Therefore, the Toulmin model examined the participation contribution patterns, argument structure, and key ideas development related to the concept image and concept definition of polygon diagonal.
+Therefore, in this study, the Toulmin model examined the participation contribution patterns, argument structure, and key ideas development related to the concept image and concept definition of polygon diagonals.

 FINDINGS